tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 Maybe our industry (or at least people that include the authors of a book titled [_The Pragmatic Programmer_](https://pragprog.com/book/tpp20/the-pragmatic-programmer-20th-anniversary-edition)) lean towards pragmatism, but it's important to acknowledge the balance and be mindful of where you are in comparison to where you want to be.

+#### Suggestions

+With the idea of this spectrum in mind, it can still be difficult to know which end you should be more focused on.
+I think one of the biggest tools that can help here is communication.
+Having clearly communicated goals and expectations for a project can be immensely valuable.
+If leadership has made it clear something is intended to be "a cut all frills MVP," "polished and Apple-like," or "being sent into space and cannot be sent software updates" it can serve as a guideline on when to be more pragmatic and when to be prudent.

+One strategy of communicating how time/focus/energy is expected to be put on a project is the idea of ["appetite"](https://basecamp.com/shapeup/1.2-chapter-03) from [Basecamp](https://basecamp.com/)'s book, [_Shape Up_](https://basecamp.com/shapeup/):

+> The first step of shaping is setting boundaries on what we’re trying to do.
+The conversations we have are going to be entirely different if people think we’re talking about a small improvement or a major redesign.
+> (...)
+> Whether we’re chomping at the bit or reluctant to dive in, it helps to explicitly define how much of our time and attention the subject deserves.
+> (...)
+> We call this the appetite.

+While there is often pushback (and rightly so) on deadlines, there is some value to them.
+Again, from _Shape Up_:

+> When you have a deadline, all of a sudden you have to make decision

+When a deadline is looming, you may shift into pragmatic mode.
+Discussions of cutting scope may start happening and hypothetical what-ifs may stop.
+However, as we said before, there's a balance to this, so be careful.
+You need to feel comfortable pushing back against deadlines when it makes sense to be prudent.

 ## Struggling versus Solving

 This one is almost a more specific instance of pragmatic versus prudent, but I was so excited we had another tautogram that it inspired me to start writing.
 We were talking about how to balance spending the time struggling to solve a problem and learning on your own, and getting to a solution as quickly as possible.